 I was given bicycles and motorcycles and allowed to explore anywhere I wanted without checking in (partly due to no cell phones at that time).
 I sat on the front porch one lonely, boring day for hours in extreme anticipation and hope for my first motorcycle to arrive: A repainted and junky yellow 1971 Yamaha 125 dirt bike I found in a local paper ad cheap.
 The anticipation that this was going to solve all my boredom problems was so great, I think it was the most euphoric time of my life.
 I couldn't stand the wait.
 When it arrived I think my brain would have lit up on an MRI like crazy.
-I was allowed to ride unlicensed motorcycles on roads to include interstates as early as age 14.
+I was allowed to ride unlicensed motorcycles on roads to include interstates as early as age 14 when I rode my first one to the elementary school I went to, riding around the perimeter when the principal flagged me down and said I'm not supposed to be playing hooky, but said I have a nice bike.
+I was free to go.
 The motorcycles I was given were heavily used, junky and therefore unsafe.
 I had to figure out how to fix them on my own due to a tight budget.
 This helped me develop engineering, inventive, problem solving and innovative skills I use to this day a lot.
 My father said I'm going to get hurt or killed riding motorcycles, but made no effort make sure they were maintained for safety or discourage their use in any way.
 I was left to handle the gasoline on my own which sometimes included mixing oil and gas for the two stroke engines.

 I was allowed to play hooky from school anytime I wanted to do anything I wanted while my parents were working.
 One day I rode my yellow Yamaha motorcycle by the elementary school I attended and the school principal, Mr. Taylor, waved me down.
 I stopped and he said "Nice bike".
 He knew I was playing hooky and said not to do it again.
 I was free to continue illegally and dangerously ride the bike around!